XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-3.md

 venue: 'Central China Normal University'
 ---

+I co-led this project with Wanling Zhu.

 In this project, we:
-- Investigated whether the teacher turned on webcams influenced online learning;
+- Investigated whether students and the teacher turned on webcams influenced online learning;
-- Investigated whether students turned on webcams influenced online learning;
-- Applied motion energy analysis to examine how conditions influenced on students’ motion energy;
+- Applied motion energy analysis to examine how students’ motion energy was influenced;
-- Applied FaceReader to examine students’ emotions.
+- Applied FaceReader to examine the differences on students’ emotions.

-My responsibility included: Reviewed relevant literature; designed experiments; collected behavioral data and students’ videos; analyzed data; reviewed and edited manuscript
+I fully participated in this project.
+Wanling wrote the manuscript, while I reviewed and edited it.

 Outputs: